 Do you own a sizable home with one or more unused rooms?
 Are you an empty-nester?
 Maybe you’re a little lonely and could use some company?
 Depending on the amount of available living space in your place of residence, the unused space in your home might make for a great additional source of income.
 However, before you consider renting out a room in your home, there are some important points to consider.

 It’s vital you remember that you will not become a typical landlord.
 Generally, landlords own rental properties that they don’t live in themselves.
-You will need to consider factors about your renter that speak to your comfort level in sharing your living space.
+You will need to consider factors about your renter that speak to your comfort level in sharing your living space such as selecting your tenant referencing provider and rent guarantee insurance.
 There are also legal particulars to keep in mind.
 Let’s take a deeper look.